Dev-NetworkOps/zte-titan-reboot/README.md

-# zte-titan-reboot
+# ZTE C650 Optical Line Terminal Port Reboot Tool
-This Python script is specifically designed to facilitate the rebooting of network device ports, focusing on Optical Line Terminals (OLTs).
-It utilizes the Netmiko library for SSH connectivity to network devices and enables users to reboot individual ports through a command-line interface.
+This Python script is meticulously crafted to streamline the process of rebooting ports on ZTE C650 Optical Line Terminals (OLTs).
+Leveraging the powerful Netmiko library for SSH connectivity, this tool empowers users to reboot individual ports on the ZTE C650 OLT through a user-friendly command-line interface.